humungus-gungi/bootyquest/README.md

 - Jarlo posing as a barterer with an old lady (helped by Wookie) - looking to make a deal for spice oil, a byproduct
 	+ Gungi posing as assistant slave to Ifa
-	+ Kazgan staying behind with the ship, pretending to be a pilot
+	+ Kasgan staying behind with the ship, pretending to be a pilot

 - Pike syndicate guards waiting at the entrance
 	+ Jarlo tries to convince them that we're just merchants, independents